haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/trouble/trouble_comp-deploy-fail.md

   - Deploy
 ---

 This topic discusses how to recover from a failed component deployment.
-Typical examples are components that have dependencies that are not met by your environment; for example, incompatible {% glossarytooltip bf703ab1-ca4b-48f9-b2b7-16a81fd46e02 %}PHP{% endglossarytooltip %} versions.
+Typical examples are 组件 that have dependencies that are not met by your environment; for example, incompatible {% glossarytooltip bf703ab1-ca4b-48f9-b2b7-16a81fd46e02 %}PHP{% endglossarytooltip %} versions.

 You can recover from a failed deployment in any of the following ways: